Hebrews 11 – Examples of Faith to Help the Discouraged

 b.
 Choosing rather to suffer affliction: This choice had consequences.
 Moses knew that to go God’s way meant to suffer affliction rather than to enjoy the passing pleasures of sin.
 Sin does have its pleasures; but Moses properly saw them as passing, even if they should last our entire earthly life.

 c.
-The reproach of Christ: Moses probably didn’t know it at the time, but this persecution he suffered put him in the company of Jesus – who suffered to set men free.
+The reproach of Christ: Moses probably didn’t know it at the time but the persecution he suffered for his choice of serving God and His people put him in the company of Jesus – who suffered to set men free.

 3. (27) The faith of Moses when he left Egypt.